Antigua Island: Things to Do — Circumnavigate the Island

 Snorkeling under the Pillars of Hercules offers a mix of striking geology and lively marine habitats.
 It’s a memorable site for both macro encounters in rocky crevices and sweeping views of schools and larger species in the clear Caribbean water.
 They offer a compact, elemental slice of Antigua: volcanic history, dramatic coastal scenery and a strong sense of place felt most clearly when the wind and sea are doing all the storytelling.

-The final stop is the enchanting Rendezvous Bay, a hidden crescent of sand on Antigua’s quiet south coast.
+The final stop on your Antigua tour is the enchanting Rendezvous Bay, a hidden crescent of sand on Antigua’s quiet south coast.
 Framed by gentle green hills and the occasional leaning palm, the beach feels like a well-kept secret.
 The water here is impossibly clear and calm — perfect for languid swims, easy snorkeling among patient reef fish or simply floating with the sun warming your face.
-If you prefer to wander, beachcombing reveals bits of shell and the kind of sea-polished treasures that make for perfect souvenirs.
+If you prefer to wander, beach-combing reveals bits of shell and the kind of sea-polished treasures that make for perfect souvenirs.

 And saving the sweetest surprise for last — guides offer Antigua-style homemade banana bread, warm and comforting with every slice.

-Antiguan-style banana bread delights with a lusciously moist crumb and a warm, Caribbean heart.
+Antiguan-style banana bread charms with a deliciously moist crumb and a warm, Caribbean heart.
 Ripe bananas lend deep sweetness while coconut — oil or cream — adds a tropical silkiness.
 Zesty lime, a whisper of rum and fragrant nutmeg (and occasionally a touch of molasses) weave together to create a comforting, island-kissed loaf that’s both familiar and irresistibly exotic.